 For older homes, timber is a sympathetic choice and might complement overall aesthetic of the property than, say, plastic.
 If your home is Georgian or Victorian, it could pay to research a good match for the period — for instance, late Georgian homes added fan lights where those earlier in the period completely filled the doorway with solid wood.

 Combining a contemporary home with sleek aluminium front door is a great choice as the vast array of colours provides amazing opportunity to get a little creative.
 Flush doors are also increasingly popular to achieve a sleek and polished finish to contemporary styles.

-Keeping Homes Safe: Security in External Doors
+Security in Front Doors

 Generally, we have two separate locks on our front door:

-- The mortice deadlock sit inside the door housing and needs to be key-operated from inside and out.
+- The mortice deadlock sit inside the door housing and needs to be key-operated from inside and out

 - A night or rim latch (still referred to as a ‘Yale’) can be hand-operated from the inside to facilitate escape in the event of a fire but are less secure than mortice locks as they can be forced open.

 There is an enhanced security standard, PAS 24, which is only available on factory-built doorsets.
 Houses that meet the Secured by Design standard set by the police also need to meet the PAS 24 standard.